kaiserkeenmon/WPModernPlugin/README.md

 ];
 ```

-> ### Note: See the video above for a detailed guide on using the WPPluginModernizer starter.
+> ### Note: See the user guide video for a detailed walkthrough on using WPPluginModernizer.

 ## Contributing

 While WPPluginModernizer is currently not open for public contributions, feedback and suggestions are welcome.
 Please feel
-free to open an issue for any bugs you find or enhancements you think would make the starter more useful.
+free to open an issue for any bugs you find or enhancements you think would make the plugin more useful.
 For more direct communication, see the contact information below.

 I'd love to hear what you build with WPPluginModernizer, so please feel free to share your projects with me!